shmuhammad2004/buk_nlp/content/authors/Ibrahim/_index.md

 ---

-Ibrahim Said Ahmad is lecturer in Department of Information Technology, Bayero University Kano.
-He received his BSc degree in Computer Science from Bayero University Kano, Nigeria, in 2011 and his MSc degree in Information Technology from The University of Nottingham, UK, in 2014.
-He is currently a PhD candidate in Universiti Kebangsaan Malaysia.
-He has published a number of journal articles and attended many conferences.
+Ibrahim Said Ahmad is lecturer in the Department of Information Technology, Bayero University Kano.
+He completed his PhD from Universiti Kebangsaan Malaysia, in 2020 focusing on data science.
+His main areas of interest lie in Data Analytics, Natural Language Processing and Artificial Intelligence specifically in business intelligence and computational intelligence.
+He has worked and published articles on sentiment analysis, natural language processing, and data mining.

 <style>
 body {